viperproject/gobra-book/src/01/pure.md

 {{#quiz ../../quizzes/basic-ghost-pure.toml}}

 ## Ghost and pure functions
-Often, we will mark a function both `ghost` and `pure`.
+We will often mark a function as `ghost` and `pure`.
-Although the concept of pure and ghost functions is orthogonal: a function may be ghost, pure, ghost and pure, or neither.
+Although the concept of pure and ghost functions is orthogonal, a function may be ghost, pure, ghost and pure, or neither.
-Note that a ghost function may have side effects, e.g. modifying a ghost variable.
+Note that a ghost function may have side effects, e.g., modifying a ghost variable.

 ## Termination of `pure` functions
-By now we know that `pure` functions can be used in specifications, and since they do not have side effects nor non-determinism, they can be thought of as mathematical functions.
+By now, we know that `pure` functions can be used in specifications.
+Since they do not have side effects or non-determinism, they can be thought of as mathematical functions.
 To prevent inconsistencies, termination measures must be provided for `pure` functions:

 ``` gobra does_not_verify